thatmfrick/BlitzMods-Guides/docs/Smart-DLCs.md

 - Windows: `C:/Users/<your username>/AppData/Local/wotblitz/packs/`
 - macOS: `/Users/<your username>/Library/Application Support/net.wargaming.wotblitz.macos/DAVAProject/packs`
 - Android: check the [Android Modding Guide](https://github.com/thatmfrick/BlitzMods-Guides/blob/main/docs/Android.md).

+On Android is the standard, this is done for limiting apk size in the playstore.

 ## What to do if a mod is not working?